European Central Bank says rates will remain low for months

 The ECB’s short-term benchmark rate was unchanged at a record low of zero, as was the negative 0.4 percent rate on deposits it takes from banks.
 That is a penalty aimed at pushing the banks to lend and support the economy rather than hoard the money.
 By comparison, the Fed’s key rate is in a range between 1.75 percent and 2 percent and more rate increases are expected this year.

-The 2.4 trillion euro ($2.8 trillion) bond-buying program pumps newly created money into the banking system in an attempt to raise inflation and support growth by making credit easier to get.
+The 2.4 trillion euro bond-buying program pumps newly created money into the banking system in an attempt to raise inflation and support growth by making credit easier to get.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.